chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 32. Play any song of your choice by saying "play (name of the song(maybe with the name of the singer if there are two or more song by the same name there will be no confusion.))
 Examples are as follows:

-    - Play lonely by the Beatles just say "play lonely by the Beatles" or "play the song lonely by the Beatles".
+    1. Play lonely by Justin Bieber just say "play lonely by Justin Bieber" or "play the song lonely by Justin Bieber".
-    - Play lonely by Justin Bieber just say "play lonely by Justin Bieber" or "play the song lonely by Justin Bieber".
+    2. Likewise, Play love yourself just say "play love yourself" or "play the song love yourself".
-    - Likewise, Play love yourself just say "play love yourself" or "play the song love yourself".
+    3. Open peaches just say "play peaches" or "play the song peaches".
-    - Open peaches just say "play peaches" or "play the song peaches".
+    4. I hope you understand now.
-    - I hope you understand now.
+    5. Play lonely by the Beatles just say "play lonely by the Beatles" or "play the song lonely by the Beatles".

 33. You can control the video by saying "pause", "play","volume up", "volume down", "next".
 Saying "pause" pauses the video in the web browser, Saying "play" plays the video in